Graduate Student

 Box 355020

-Lee Qi grew up in Singapore, and left its sunny shores for an International Baccalaureate at the Lester B. Pearson United World College in Victoria, BC.
-She graduated from the University of Miami in 2014, with a BSc in Marine Science and Biology, minoring in Chemistry and Mathematics.
-She then got her MSc in Aquatic and Fishery Sciences from the University of Washington in 2017, advised by André.
-Thereafter, she worked as a fisheries scientist at the Sustainable Fisheries Group at the University of California, Santa Barbara, together with Punt Lab alum Cody Szuwalski.
-In Autumn of 2019, Lee Qi returned to SAFS for her PhD, co-advised by André Punt and Ray Hilborn.
+Lee Qi (she/her) grew up in Singapore, and left its sunny shores for the Lester B. Pearson United World College in Victoria, British Columbia.
+She then graduated from the University of Miami with a BSc in Marine Science and Biology, minoring in Chemistry and Mathematics.
+Thereafter, she got her MSc in Aquatic and Fishery Sciences from the University of Washington, advised by André.
+Upon graduating, she worked as a fisheries scientist with the Sustainable Fisheries Group at the University of California, Santa Barbara.
+Since then, Lee Qi returned to SAFS for her PhD, co-advised by André Punt and Ray Hilborn.

-Her current work focuses on ecosystem-based approaches to fisheries management; from modelling fisher behaviour in the Bering Sea to strategies for highly-mixed fisheries.
-She mentors visiting fisheries scientists from China, working on stock assessments of species local to their waters.
+Her current work focuses on multiple approaches to fisheries management; from modelling fisher behaviour in the Bering Sea to management of highly-mixed fisheries.
+She also mentors visiting fisheries scientists from China, working on assessments of species in their local waters.
 Lee Qi’s work is supported by grants from the David-Lucille Packard Foundation and the Joint Institute for the Study of the Atmosphere and Ocean (JISAO).

 For an updated publications list, please visit her Google Scholar.